tgreiser/etherdream/README.md

 ![Blanking](http://prim8.net/art/lines_blanked.jpg)

-In the code itself, the flags can be set via etherdream.PreBlankCount and etherdream.PostBlankCount.
-There is another important variable for the drawing engine, DrawSpeed, which we'll talk about a little later.

     // declare some ln Paths
     p := ln.Path{ln.Vector{0, 0, 0}, ln.Vector{0, 500, 0}}
     p2 := ln.Path{ln.Vector{10000, 0, 0}, ln.Vector{10000, 500, 0}}